J95Ortiz/Real-Madrid-Quiz/README.md

 ![Results Screen Phone View](assets/readme_images/quiz.HTML_result_phone_view.png)
 ![Results Screen Hover Phone View](assets/readme_images/quiz.HTML_result_phone_view_hover.png)

 I thought that a good way of improving the user's experience would be to add a message which changes depending on their score.
-I therefore created 3 different messages, and the user should see the apropriate one depending on what their score is.
+I therefore created three different messages, and the user should see the apropriate one depending on what their score is.

 If they score higher than 7 the message will look like this:
 ![Final Result Message 1](assets/readme_images/quiz.HTML_result_galactico_message.png)